-There is no extension of coverage/COBRA through HUSHP.
-If you do not have the option to enroll in health insurance through a relative or employer, you may explore these additional options.
+If you do not have the option to enroll in health insurance through a family member or employer, you should explore these additional options below:

 - Before you get started, visit the Help Center for helpful information, view frequently asked questions, and find free, in-person help near you.

 - The Cambridge Economic Opportunity Committee (CEOC) offers assistance with finding and applying for health insurance.
 Contact them directly or visit their website for more information.

 Languages spoken: Amharic, Farsi, Haitian Creole, Spanish

 This U.S. Department of Health & Human Services site provides information on health insurance options by state; not all states have comprehensive health plans available without restrictions to new members.
 If you plan to move outside of Massachusetts, review the information on this website now, and plan accordingly based on your health care needs.